A trip to Israel is hardly enough.

 For as small as it is, Acre has plenty of history and it is a lovely place to visit.
 It isn’t by chance that it is a UNESCO World Heritage Site.
 Acre is a maze of narrow alleys, hidden squares, a beautiful local market.
 Among the best sights there’s the Citadel and the City Walls, originally built by the Crusaders and subsequently reinforced.

 As Israel is a multi-cultural and multi-religious country, you will typically end up also visiting mosques.
 One of the nicest ones is Al-Jazzar Mosque, in Acre, which was built at the end of the 19th century.

 Here’s some of the best day trips to Acre:

 Acre is right by the sea, so there’s a good selection of seafood and fish restaurants right by the harbor and inside the market.
 Uri Buri is the place to go for fish; while the best hummus is at Hummus Said.
 The following is a selection of the best places to stay in Acre:

 Acre is at about 120 km from Tel Aviv, and it is connected to the rest of the country via Egged buses as well as via trains.
 The center of the city is quite small and pleasant to walk around.

 Nazareth and Galilee

 A lot of Christians that travel to Israel on pilgrimages visit Galilee, heading to Nazareth, Cana, Tiberias and other places that have strong religious significance and that are located around the Sea of Galilee.
-I am an atheist, but I have always had a strong interest for the historical and cultural aspects of religion, so I decided to go.

 - Biblical tour: Northern Israel full day tour